 Cholesterol and Diabetes

 For people with diabetes, keeping your cholesterol under control is important—we've got to work hard to prevent long-term cardiovascular complications of diabetes.
-While tight blood glucose control is a crucial part of that, watching your cholesterol numbers can also help prevent cardiovascular disease.
+Because diabetes increases risk for cardiovascular disease (CVD), you need to take extra steps to prevent it.